sigvartmh/fw-nrfconnect-nrf-1/doc/nrf/known_issues.rst

 .. rst-class:: v1-4-0 v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0

 NCSDK-6073: ``nrf_send`` is blocking
-  The :cpp:func:`nrf_send` function in the :ref:`nrfxlib:bsdlib` might be blocking for several minutes, even if the socket is configured for non-blocking operation.
+  The :cpp:func:`nrf_send` function in the :ref:`nrfxlib:nrf_modem` might be blocking for several minutes, even if the socket is configured for non-blocking operation.
   The behavior depends on the cellular network connection.

   **Workaround:** For |NCS| v1.4.0, set the non-blocking mode for a partial workaround for non-blocking operation.